 The mission of the program is twofold.

 First, it seeks to encourage students to pursue careers in science and increase scientific literacy through real-world applicable laboratory and field research in introductory courses.

 Second, it aims to address a worldwide health threat – the diminishing supply of effective antibiotics – by tapping into the collective power of many student researchers concurrently tackling the same challenge, living up to its motto “crowdsourcing antibiotic discovery.”™

-SWI was inspired in response to the PCAST "Engage to Excel" report to President Barack Obama, which called for the "[replacement] of standard laboratory courses with discovery-based research courses" (President's Council of Advisors on Science and Technology (PCAST)).
-In 2012, less than 40% of student intending to major in STEM – science, technology, engineering and math – fields completed the degree.
+SWI was inspired in response to the "Engage to Excel" Report to President Barack Obama, which called for the "[replacement] of standard laboratory courses with discovery-based research courses" (President's Council of Advisors on Science and Technology (PCAST)).
+In 2012, less than 40% of students intending to major in STEM – science, technology, engineering and math – fields completed the degree.
 Many students cited uninspiring introductory courses as the reason for dropping STEM majors.
-SWI is designed to change that by engaging students in an authentic research experience, which addresses a real-world crisis – the diminishing supply of effective antibiotics – and changes their perspective of an otherwise ordinary ecosystem (soil).
+SWI is designed to change that by engaging students in an authentic research experience, which addresses a real-world crisis – the diminishing supply of effective antibiotics – and alters their perspective of an otherwise ordinary ecosystem (soil).
 SWI offers students a framework to think like scientists, express their curiosity, and hone their critical-thinking and problem-solving skills.

 Small World Initiative Pedagogic Goals